-In April 2015, we retired \$250 million of maturing debt.
+We retired \$250 million of maturing debt in April 2015 and another \$750 million in August 2015.

 In May 2015, we issued a principal amount of \$500 million of fixed-rate, long-term debt due in 2020.
 We incurred \$3 million of issuance and other related costs, which are amortized to Interest and debt expense over the term of the debt.
-The proceeds of the offering were \$498 million, net of the original issuance discount, and were used toward the retirement of a portion of the \$750 million of debt that matured in August 2015.
+The proceeds of the offering were \$498 million, net of the original issuance discount, and were used toward the retirement of a portion of the debt that matured in August 2015.